francisywk/mirai-metro/content/wiki/diamond-line.md

 ##### Conversion to automatic operation

-As part of the extension project, the line was also converted to [fully automated](https://en.wikipedia.org/wiki/Automatic_train_operation "Automatic train operation") operation.
-The automation system deployed is a custom [command](https://minecraft.gamepedia.com/Commands "Commands") system inspired and modified from FlashTeens [Minecart Railway Builder Tool](https://github.com/flashteens/FTMCRailBuilder13) datapack.
+As part of the extension project, the line was also converted to {{< wiki/external-link domain="wikipedia" text="fully automated" link="Automatic_train_operation" title="Automatic train operation" >}} operation.
+The automation system deployed is a custom {{< wiki/external-link domain="mcwiki" text="command" link="Commands" title="Commands" >}} system inspired and modified from FlashTeens {{< wiki/external-link text="FTMC Railway Builder Tool" link="https://github.com/flashteens/FTMCRailBuilder13" title="GitHub: flashteens/FTMCRailBuilder13" >}} datapack.

-With the use of [Command Block](https://minecraft.gamepedia.com/Command_Block "Command Block"), riders can choose the desired heading direction before taking the train, and the [minecart](https://minecraft.gamepedia.com/Minecart "Minecart") will be launched automatically heading the selected direction (either north, south, east, or west).
+With the use of {{< wiki/external-link domain="mcwiki" text="Command Block" link="Command_Block" title="Command Block" >}}, riders can choose the desired heading direction before taking the train, and the {{< wiki/external-link domain="mcwiki" text="minecart" link="Minecart" title="Minecart" >}} will be launched automatically heading the selected direction (either north, south, east, or west).

 <br>